danields761/pydantic-settings/README.md

 ## Features

-1. Point exact location of a field which contains errors
+1. Point exact location of a failed field in the text
 2. Override file values by environment variables, even if a field is nested

 Allow to override values for nested fields if they are represented as *pydantic* model, `dataclass` or `attrs` dataclass.
 Here is example: